icon

 Credit: Haoran Wu on Facebook

-However, if you have time to spare and want to make the most out of your trip, the most cost-effective method is to consider one of the multi-park passes available.
-A popular option is the Park Hopper Plus ticket, which not only gives you access to all four parks as well as Rainforest Lumina, but you'll also be able to ride all the park trams, boat rides, as well as a carousel ride for free!
+However, if you have time to spare and want to make the most out of your trip, the most cost-effective method is to consider one of the multi-park tickets!
+A popular option is the Park Hopper Plus ticket, which not only gives you access to all four parks, but you'll also be able to ride all the park trams, boat rides, as well as a carousel ride for free!
 The ticket is available for 7 days from the date of your first visit, so you'll have ample time to cover all the parks.
+Mandai Wildlife Group has a number of other multi-park passes available, from 2-park passes to memberships!
+You can book your tickets here!

-Disclaimer: Please note that this information is accurate as of 4 Oct 2019.
-Prices and pass types may change at the discretion of Wildlife Reserves Singapore.
-The Rainforest Lumina attraction is available until 9 Feb 2020.
+Disclaimer: Please note that this information is accurate as of 22 September 2023.
+Prices and pass types may change at the discretion of Mandai Wildlife Group.

 How to get there